EMGuyant/inquisitive-nature/_posts/2023-01-10-model-driven-app.md

 ### Business Rules

 Business rules are utilized to dynamically update the app UI.
-Typical use cases for business rules include displaying error messages, setting or clearing field values, setting required fields, show or hide fields, and enable or disable fields.
+Typical use cases for business rules include displaying error messages, setting or clearing field values, setting required fields, showing or hiding fields, and enabling or disabling fields.

 >It is important to note that business rules are table specific.

-We will create a business rule for the `Account` table to set the value of a company's `Payment Terms` based on the company's `Credit Limit.` First we look at the details of a company and in the Billing section we can see both of these values are blank.
+We will create a business rule for the `Account` table to set the value of a company's `Payment Terms` based on the company's `Credit Limit`.
+First we look at the details of an Account and in the Billing section we can see both of these values are blank.

 ![Power Platform Admin Center](/assets/img/2023-04-01-model-driven-app/19_billing_section.png){: .post__img}